-- Misrepresented warranties—a business claims that a warranty covers more than it does.
+- Misrepresentation in warranties—a business claims that a warranty covers more than it does.

 These deceptive practices cost all of us billions of dollars each year.
 Fortunately, a consumer law attorney can help you bring a lawsuit and receive reimbursement for what you paid.
 You might also receive other compensation from the seller.

-Lemon laws protect consumers who are sold a defective vehicle.
-The car's defect should substantially impair your safety or ability to operate the automobile.
-Think an axle that is cracked or brakes that don't work—defects of that magnitude.
-A tire slowly losing air pressure wouldn't qualify since you can pump up the tire yourself.
+Lemon laws protect consumers who are sold a defective motor vehicle.
+The car’s defect should substantially impair your safety or ability to operate the automobile—for example, if an axle is cracked or brakes don’t work.
+A tire slowly losing air pressure wouldn’t qualify since you can pump up the tire yourself.